-The temperature in the oven is controlled by a thermostatic gas tap and is variable over the range 130°C to 240°C. Approximate temperatures for the settings on the control knob are shown in the table below.
-The temperatures indicated refer to the centre of the oven and at any particular setting the oven will be hotter at the top and cooler towards the hase.
+The temperature in the oven is controlled by a thermostatic gas tap and is variable over the range 130°C to 240°C. The temperatures indicated refer to the centre of the oven and at any particular setting the oven will be hotter at the top and cooler towards the base.

 The variation between top and centre, and centre to bottom is approximately equivalent to one gas mark.
-Good use can be made of the temperature variation in several dishes requiring different temperatures may be cooked at the same time.
+Good use can be made of the temperature variation in that several dishes requiring different temperatures may be cooked at the same time.
 In this way maximum benefit can be obtained from the gas used to heat the oven.
-Care should be taken not to overload the oven, adequate spacing being used to allow free circulation for heat.
+Care should be taken not to overload the oven, adequate spacing being needed to allow free circulation for heat.